micromata/Merlin/README.md

 ## Configuring and templating with Excel
 * configuration including configuration also with Excel, CSV and user-friendly Excel-Upload
 * Via template mechanism you can create config files from the excel files.

+## merlin-smarthome
+This is an example implementation of using Excel as configuration tool.
+In Excel all smart home items are defined.

+Via templates the different configuration files for OpenHab are automatically generated.

+Forget Copy&Paste and vi (in this context).
+Make your changes convenient in Excel and let do Merlin all the rest.